Jarnster/dv-multiplayer/Lobby Servers/RestAPI.md

   }
   ```
 	- **Fields:**
+		- ipv4 (optional string): The publically accessible IPv4 address of the game server - if this is not supplied, then the IPv6 address must be.
+    - ipv6 (optional string): The publically accessible IPv4 address of the game server - if this is not supplied, then the IPv4 address must be..
     - port (integer): The port number of the game server.
 		- server_name (string): The name of the game server (maximum 25 characters).
 		- password_protected (boolean): Indicates if the server is password-protected.
 		- game_mode (integer): The game mode (see [Game Modes](#game-modes)).